ctessier/budgeck/readme.md

 Budgeck is a budget monitoring web application build with Laravel 5.1.
 To use this project, please make a fork.

-**This project is still in build phase and yet, all the functionnalities have not been developped.**
+**This project is still in build phase, therefore, all the functionalities have not yet been developed.**

+## System requirements

+Budgeck's system requirements are similar to Laravel :

+- PHP >= 5.5.9
+- OpenSSL PHP Extension
+- PDO PHP Extension
+- Mbstring PHP Extension
+- Tokenizer PHP Extension
+- Composer
+- MySQL

 ## Installation